calaldees/teacherEducation/teacherEducation/_sessions.md

     * #notional-machine
     * Planning task
 * Mentor
+    * OneNote
+        * Discuss with your trainee the decisions taken around a recent behaviour incident that a colleague has dealt with.
+[Perhaps seen in an observation of an expert teacher]
+        * Revisit CTP activities to discuss key learning and progress
+        * Discuss how your trainees subject knowledge has developed during the CTP
+        * What is your schools local area like?
+What is the student demographic?
+What % of students are PP/FSM/SEND etc.?
+    * Guidence
         * What is progress in learning and what does it look like in this subject area?
             * Look at departments individual-lessons, term-sow, year, keystage.
                 * How are these linked?
                     * #3/c-SubjCur-LearnHow-construct-curriculum
                     * #2/d-HowLearn-LearnHow-sequence_foundations
                 * Can students identify teaching concepts in department planning:
                     * prior-learning, space-repetition, meta-cognition, scaffolding for cognitive load, threshold-concepts etc
                         * #3/k-SubjCur-LearnHow-observe_retrieval #3/h-SubjCur-LearnHow-big_ideas_revisited
                         * #3/j-SubjCur-LearnHow-link_prior_knowledge
                         * #2/3-HowLearn-LearnThat-working-memory
                     * ares of computing (ICT, DigitalLiteracy, ComputerScience)
                     * Explict identification of context, knowledge and skills
                         * * #3/a-SubjCur-LearnHow-subject_curriculum_concepts_knowledge_skills
                     * Literacy
                         * #3/10-SubjCur-LearnThat-responsibility_for_literacy
                         * #3/9-SubjCur-LearnThat-literacy_terminology_vocabulary
                     * assessment strategies (per lesson? per term? modes of assessment?)
         * Sharing of research underpinning the departmental philosophy.
         * How can I develop my own pedagogical practice?

 ### EP2